xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 If you plug the hard drive onto a Windows or Mac computer, the volume should automatially shows up.
 And you can copy data out from the volume directly.

-If you want to mount the hard drive directly onto a Linux computer, you have mount it first.
+If you want to mount the hard drive directly onto a Linux computer, you have to connect and mount it manually.

 After plugging the hard drive to USB port (USB3 preferred) on Linux computer, you should be able to see lines similar to these from `dmesg` command output on linux computer.